Vic2425/reminder_app/README.md

 * Users can create multi tasks in `reminderList`.
 * Details of the task list can be checked thru task_no to see the type, date, time and status from `reminderTable` and `reminderStatus` .

-## Seed database
+## Connect MySQL Workbench and Seed database
-*For window users only :*
+*For Windows users only :*

-1. From search bar search for Windows Powershell
+1. Open search bar, search for Windows Powershell
-2. Cd into the folder where we stored the sql file.
+2. Cd into the App's folder where we stored the sql file.
 3. Use "Get-Content users.sql | mysql -u root -p" cmd to run data.
-4. Enter password that created/stored in Mysql.
+4. Enter password that created/stored in MySQL local host.
 If there no error, data should be on loading status.
-5. Go to MySQL Workbench and refresh the `Shema` tab on the left.
+5. Go to MySQL Workbench, click on the refresh button on the `Shema` tab on the left.
 You should see the table pops up.
+6. To check if data is loaded.
+Run: </br>
-Run    `SELECT * FROM appUsers;`
+  `SELECT * FROM appUsers;`

     | id  | first_name | last_name |
     | -   | -         | -         |
-If you see the table, you connected to the data.
+If you see the table, you're connected to the data.